MAKING ASSISTIVE TECHNOLOGY (AT) WORK FOR PEOPLE WITH INTELLECTUAL AND DEVELOPMENTAL DISABILITIES

 September 1, 2022 – Incorporating AT into Classroom Settings

 How can you create an inclusive learning environment so all learners can be successful?
 Let’s explore strategies and tools that can benefit all learners in the areas of reading, writing, time management and task completion.
+If you missed the webinar, catch up on it now with the recording.

 October 6, 2022 – Supports for Individuals Who are Blind / Visually-Impaired